aws-powertools/powertools-lambda-typescript/docs/upgrade.md

 In v2, we improved tree-shaking support to help you reduce your function bundle size.
 We would love to hear your feedback on further improvements we could make.

+### Unable to use ESM?

+!!! note "We recommend using ESM for the best experience _(top-level await, smaller bundle size etc.)_."

-While we recommend using ES Modules, we understand that this change might not be possible for everyone.
-If you're unable to use ES Modules, you can continue to use the `require` syntax to import the package.
-Powertools for AWS Lambda (TypeScript) will continue to support this syntax by shipping CommonJS modules alongside ES Modules.
+If you're unable to use ESM, you can still use the `require` syntax to import the package.
+We will continue to support it by shipping CommonJS modules alongside ESM.

-In some cases, even when opting for ES Modules, you might still need to use the `require` syntax to import a package.
-For example, if you're using a package that doesn't support ES Modules, or if one of your transitive dependencies is using the `require` syntax like it's the case for `@aws-lambda-powertools/tracer` which relies on the AWS X-Ray SDK for Node.js.
-In these cases, you can still use ES Modules for the rest of your codebase and set a special build flag to tell your bundler to inject a banner at the top of the file to use the `require` syntax for the specific package.
+You might still need the `require` syntax when using a dependency or a transitive dependency that doesn't support ESM.
+For example, Tracer _(`@aws-lambda-powertools/tracer`)_ relies on the AWS X-Ray SDK for Node.js which uses `require`.

+When that happens, you can instruct your bundler to use the `require` syntax for specific dependencies while using ESM for everything else.
+This is commonly known as [polyfill](https://developer.mozilla.org/en-US/docs/Glossary/Polyfill){target="_blank"}.
+Here is an example using `esbuild` bundler.

 === "With AWS CDK"